davidj-brewster/video-to-keyframes/docs/overview-program-flows.md

 ---

-## 1. Overall Program Flow
+## 1. Simplified Processing flowchart

-This diagram shows the end-to-end flow, from loading the video file and configuration to extracting keyframes and saving the results.
+This diagram shows the end-to-end flow using the CLI tool to interact with the module :- from loading the video file and configuration to extracting keyframes and saving the results.

 ```mermaid
 flowchart LR